ArtPoon/slides/markdown/fields-ottawa.md

 ---

+# Data reduction

+* SBM becomes computationally non-feasible with the complete data set.
+* We reduced the $n=3,900$ genome sequences to the most diverse $n=500$.
+* Progressive "pruning" of the shortest branches from the ML phylogeny.

+---

 # Constructing a graph

 * We calculated the Tamura-Nei (1993; TN93) genetic distance for every pair of fragments in a window.
 * Used the lower 10% quantile of the TN93 distribution as the graph-defining threshold for each window.
 * Processed the series of graphs along the HIV-1 genome with dynamic stochastic block models (R package [dynsvm](https://cran.r-project.org/web/packages/dynsbm/index.html); Matias and Miele).

+---

+# example of a graph

 ---